Is Homeschooling The Answer For Autistic Children?

 - Verbal Classes: Our state school programs are implemented to be taught (for the most part) verbally, which can be extremely challenging for verbally impair students that require more visual and spacial settings.

 - Bullying: Although this is something that we would like to deny, most special students are bullied and left aside at school.
-In a report published by the found that 82% of the children with learning disabilities are bullied and 79% are scared to go out because they are frightened they might be bullied.
+In a report published by the charity found that 82% of the children with learning disabilities are bullied and 79% are scared to go out because they are frightened they might be bullied.
 Even if your child is not aware of the whispering and comments made about him/her, they notice when someone has an attitude towards them, which could lead to insecurity and low self-esteem.

 Note: If your child is going to a regular school and you start noticing a certain rejection from his/her side (example: crying before going, not wanting to go, wanting to stay, or even general anxiety) pay attention for he might be experiencing trouble in some of the mentioned areas.